fsi-hack4autism/usecase2/README.md

 ## Team 1 Updates:
 2022-MAR-31:

-* Set up blob storage account, the logic app, COSMOS DB, and Media Service
+* Set up blob storage account, the logic app, Cosmos DB, and Media Service
 * Investigated emailing functionality using the logic app
     * Seemed to have issues with credentials
 * Investigated how to setup an action on logic app to upload to SharePoint